 A way to start this may range from adding a share button on all your blog posts (which is automatically added now by themes) way down to running social media ads.

-So bear in mind that your social media followers count and number of likes on your posts matters now more than ever.
+So bear in mind that your social media followers count and the number of likes on your posts matter now more than ever.

 Check Out: How to Get More Social Media Followers (Without Creating …

 There was this myth I had, growing up about how bloggers make money from their blogs.

 From rumors and personal opinions, I concluded that bloggers make money by having the visitor’s data broad-band converted to the equivalent amount in US dollars.

 Haven had a lot of experience now in the world of internet marketing and content, I now know.